romeOz/rock-template/docs/rock.md

 Resource
 -----------------

 Typically, the page of the site is a resource with data, retrieved from the database or controller.
-E.g., article/topic: id, title, description, content, url.
+E.g., article/topic have fields: `id`, `title`, `description`, `content`, `url`.
 All these data it is appropriate to stored in `resources`.
 Are available anywhere template.

 Adding/getting resource: